What Is the GRESB Assessment?

 Energy-Efficient Plant Designs

 The energy recovery systems in Seven Seas desalination plants deliver up to a 60% energy savings for a significantly smaller carbon footprint compared to conventional structures.
-In 2021, these systems saved 62.5 MWh of energy and prevented the release of 32 tons of carbon dioxide into the atmosphere.
+In 2023, these systems saved 87,000 MWh of energy and prevented the release of 45 metric tons of carbon dioxide into the atmosphere.

 Reducing Reliance on Fossil Fuels